SpankLit

 slipper

-Act I: Diagnosis and a Dreadful Prescription
+Act 1 – Diagnosis and a Dreadful Prescription

 Into this scene swept Miss Patricia Featherstone.
-Known as Patsy to most, and to some as “Not Her Again”.
-She trailed the scent of Chanel No. 5, blended with a whiff of faint indignation.
-Her sunglasses were unapologetically out of place.
-In any case, she was a young lady who never apologised anyway.
+Known as Patsy to most, and to some as “Oh— Not Her Again”.
+Her arrival was heralded by the unmistakable scent of Chanel No. 5, underscored by a hint of indignation.
+Her sunglasses perched unapologetically upon her head, and she carried herself with the air of a young woman on the cusp of either scandal or redemption — though not necessarily in that order.

 Read more...